nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Deleting an expense item from the list: `delete`

-Deletes an expense items from the list.
+Delete an expense item from the list.

 Format: `delete expense <expenseIndexNumber>`